snickaren/CIPAC/webapp/README.md

 # Kortlatalogen - A web app for scanned catalog cards

-The application is in the form of a Django project with each individual card catalog as a Django app within the project.
+The application a Django project with each individual card catalog as a Django app within the project.

+## Requirements
+Python 3.5+, Postgresql.

 ## Folder structure in kortkatalogen